DaleMargel/SParser/demo/calculator/Readme.md

 ## Example
-The following code describes a simple calculator.
-It contains less than 25 lines of code!
+The code here defines a simple calculator.
+It is very small but complete.
+It provides a rich example of how you can use Sparser to build your own custom language.

 Properties:

 - Solves simple equations using `+`,`-`,`*`,`/` and power `^` operations.
 - Correctly resolves minus / negative, e.g. `1--2` gives 3, `1+-2` gives -1.
 - Applies proper order of operation, e.g. `x+y*z^w=x+(y*(z^w))`.